Hermanverschooten/til_articles/2023-08-13/lets-talk.md

 The most basic example, as seen in the Elixir [guides](https://elixir-lang.org/getting-started/mix-otp/distributed-tasks.html), is connecting 2 nodes and running some code on the other node.
 But that is not what we are talking about here.
 What we want is a simple mechanism to have the nodes subscribe to a topic and listen for notifications.
 Sounds familiar?
-Yes I am talking about PubSub or Publish and Subscribe, offered to use by `Phoenix.PubSub`
+Yes I am talking about PubSub or Publish and Subscribe, offered to us by `Phoenix.PubSub`

 A small example, open iex:
 ```elixir